 5.1 In determining whether persons are in a significant romantic or sexual relationship under 5.2 clause (4), the court shall consider the length of time of the relationship; type of relationship; 5.3 and frequency of interaction between the parties.
 5.4 (c) "Firearm" has the meaning given in section 609.666, subdivision 1, paragraph (a).
 5.5 (d) "Mental health professional" has the meaning given in section 245I.02, subdivision 5.6 27.
 5.7 Subd.
-2. Court jurisdiction.
-An application for relief under this section may be filed 5.8 in the county of residence of the respondent or the county where the petitioner resides or is 5.9 officed.
-Actions under this section shall be given docket priorities by the court.
-5.10 Subd.
+2. Court jurisdiction. (a) An application for relief under sections 624.7172 and 5.8 624.7174 may be filed in the county of residence of the respondent except as provided for 5.9 in paragraph (b).
+Actions under sections 624.7172 and 624.7174 shall be given docket 5.10 priorities by the court.
+5.11 (b) At the time of filing, a petitioner may request that the court allow the petitioner to 5.12 appear virtually at all proceedings.
+If the court denies the petitioner's request for virtual 5.13 participation, the petitioner may refile the petition in the county where the petitioner resides 5.14 or is officed.
+5.15 Subd.
 3. Information on petitioner's location or residence.
-Upon the petitioner's 5.11 request, information maintained by the court regarding the petitioner's location or residence 5.12 is not accessible to the public and may be disclosed only to court personnel or law 5.13 enforcement for purposes of service of process, conducting an investigation, or enforcing 5.14 an order.
-5.15 Subd.
-4. Generally. (a) There shall exist an action known as a petition for an extreme 5.16 risk protection order, which order shall enjoin and prohibit the respondent from possessing 5.17 or purchasing firearms for as long as the order remains in effect.
-5.18 (b) A petition for relief under sections 624.7171 to 624.7178 may be made by the chief 5.19 law enforcement officer, the chief law enforcement officer's designee, a city or county 5.20 attorney, a mental health professional, any family or household members of the respondent, 5.21 or a guardian, as defined in section 524.1-201, clause (27), of the respondent.
-Notwithstanding 5.22 any law to the contrary, mental health professionals may disclose to the court any information 5.23 necessary to complete a petition under this paragraph or section 624.7174.
-5.24 (c) A petition for relief shall allege that the respondent poses a significant danger of 5.25 bodily harm to other persons or is at significant risk of suicide by possessing a firearm.
-The 5.26 petition shall be accompanied by an affidavit made under oath stating specific facts and 5.27 circumstances forming a basis to allege that an extreme risk protection order should be 5.28 granted.
-The affidavit may include but is not limited to evidence showing any of the factors 5.29 described in section 624.7172, subdivision 2.
-5.30 (d) A petition for emergency relief under section 624.7174 shall additionally allege that 5.31 the respondent presents an immediate and present danger of either bodily harm to others or 5.32 of taking their life.
+Upon the petitioner's 5.16 request, information maintained by the court regarding the petitioner's location or residence 5.17 is not accessible to the public and may be disclosed only to court personnel or law 5.18 enforcement for purposes of service of process, conducting an investigation, or enforcing 5.19 an order.
+5.20 Subd.
+4. Generally. (a) There shall exist an action known as a petition for an extreme 5.21 risk protection order, which order shall enjoin and prohibit the respondent from possessing 5.22 or purchasing firearms for as long as the order remains in effect.
+5.23 (b) A petition for relief under sections 624.7171 to 624.7178 may be made by the chief 5.24 law enforcement officer, the chief law enforcement officer's designee, a city or county 5.25 attorney, any family or household members of the respondent, or a guardian, as defined in 5.26 section 524.1-201, clause (27), of the respondent.
+5.27 (c) A petition for relief shall allege that the respondent poses a significant danger of 5.28 bodily harm to other persons or is at significant risk of suicide by possessing a firearm.
+The 5.29 petition shall be accompanied by an affidavit made under oath stating specific facts and 5.30 circumstances forming a basis to allege that an extreme risk protection order should be 5.31 granted.
+The affidavit may include but is not limited to evidence showing any of the factors 5.32 described in section 624.7172, subdivision 2.